 Some of limited express trains go through Non JR lines.
 You have to pay some extra for the section where your train goes on Non JR line.
 Because Japan Rail Pass cover only JR lines.
 The following list shows you the trains which go through Non JR lines.
 Please refer each train’s page to get the details about the extra charge.

-- Nikko, Spacia Nikko (Kurihashi-Tobu Nikko/Tobu Railway)
+- The limited expres Nikko, Spacia Nikko (Kurihashi-Tobu Nikko/Tobu Railway)

-- Kinugawa, Spacia Kinugawa (Kurihashi-Kinugawa Onsen/Tobu Railway)
+- The limited express Kinugawa, Spacia Kinugawa (Kurihashi-Kinugawa Onsen/Tobu Railway)

-- Limited Express Shirayuki (Arai/Joetsu Myoko-Naoetsu)
+- The limited express Shirayuki (Arai/Joetsu Myoko-Naoetsu)

-- Wide View Nanki (Kawarada-Tsu/Ise Railway)
+- The limited express Wide View Nanki (Kawarada-Tsu/Ise Railway)

-- Hashidate (Fukuchiyama-Amanohashidate-Toyooka/Kitakinki Tango Railway)
+- The limited express Hashidate (Fukuchiyama-Amanohashidate-Toyooka/Kitakinki Tango Railway)

-- Super Hakuto (Kamigori-Chizu/Chizu Express Railway)
+- The limited express Super Hakuto (Kamigori-Chizu/Chizu Kyuko Railway)

-- Super Inaba (Kamigori Chizu/Chizu Express Railway)
+- The limited express Super Inaba (Kamigori-Chizu/Chizu Kyuko Railway)

-- Nanpu, Shimanto, Ashizuri (Kubokawa-Sukumo/Tosa Kuroshio Railway)
+- The limited express Nanpu, Shimanto, Ashizuri (Kubokawa-Sukumo/Tosa Kuroshio Railway)

 JR’s local bus services are a sort of commute service.
 I pick up some lines for the tourist.